towerscripter1386/InstanceBuilder/docs/Macros/02_Parent.md

 ```

 ## Info
 Despite the name, `Parent` is considered a macro in hierarchy builder.
-It is explained by the fact that in build loop it deliberately ignores it until all of the properties are set and all of the children have been created.
-This allows hierarchy builder to operate on replicated services without the risk of network overhead
+It is explained by the fact that hierarchy builder deliberately ignores `Parent` until all of the properties are set and all of the child instances have been created.
+This allows hierarchy builder to operate on replicated services without the risk of network overhead.